ttchiga/Data-Analysis-BMW-Sales-2010-2024/README.md

 # Data-Analysis-BMW-Sales-2010-2024

-Project investigate trends in BMW sales and revenue for the 2010-2024 period.
+This repo is for my analysis on BMW sales 2010 - 2024